Snigdho8869/DeepDream-StyleTransfer/README.md

-# DeepDream, StyleTransfer Projects
+# DeepDream and Neural Style Transfer Projects

-Welcome to this repository, where you can explore the fascinating world of creative image transformations using DeepDream and Style Transfer techniques in image processing.
+This repository contains projects related to DeepDream and Neural Style Transfer (NST), including:
+- Flask-based web applications for DeepDream and NST.
+- Google Colab notebooks for experimenting with DeepDream and NST.

 ## About